Summer Tutors

 Summer Tutor Position Overview

-This position will give Stanford graduate students experience working with students of varying backgrounds—from advanced high school students to graduate students, and from more than 40 countries around the world.
-Summer Tutors will get the chance to boost students’ confidence, hone their one-on-one teaching, and to develop and teach at least one academic workshop.
+This position will give Stanford students experience working with students of varying backgrounds—from advanced high school students to graduate students, and from more than 40 countries around the world.
+Summer Tutors will get the chance to boost students’ confidence, hone their one-on-one teaching, and develop and teach at least one academic workshop.

 Essential Functions